nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

-Authorisation date, when the medication was authorised.
+Authorisation date, when the medication/medical device was authorised.

 Unless there is a distinct user-modifiable availabilityTime for the authorisation, this is the audit trail dateTime for when the authorisation was entered.